Lathe machine vs Milling machine

-The rectangular base on top of the saddle is convenient in keeping all your additional equipment closer to you.
+The rectangular base on top of the saddle conveniently keeps all your additional equipment closer.
 It comes with T-slots that can keep your jigs.
 You can choose to operate it using your own hands or by power.

 The shaft you hold when driving the cutting tool is the spindle.
 It does not operate independently but is mounted onto the bearings.
 The electric motor drives it into motion.

 This is the base of the Lathe machine.
 This is where the headstock and carriage are.
-The carriage rests on top of the bed just like how the column rests on top of the base on a Milling machine.
-The bed is quite solid so that it withstands the pressure that comes with the workload.
+The carriage rests on top of the bed, just like the column rests on top of the base of a Milling machine.
+The bed is quite solid, so it withstands the pressure that comes with the workload.

 Unlike the Milling machine with a table that holds all your tools, the Lathe gives you a tool post.
 The tool post is located on top of the machine.
-It comes in three types, and that is the ring and rocker tool post, square-head and quick change tool post.
+It comes in three types: the ring and rocker tool post, square-head and quick change tool post.

-This is where the rotation of the work-piece takes place.
-When you are using the Lathe machine, the work-piece rotates, whereas the cutting tool rotates when you are using the Milling machine.
+This is where the rotation of the workpiece takes place.
+The workpiece rotates when using the Lathe machine, whereas the cutting tool rotates when using the Milling machine.

 What could be better?

 - It could have been better to work with if it was not complex.
-It is not all the time that an experienced user gets to have such a machine.
+It is not always that an experienced user gets to have such a machine.

-- The cutting tool could have been made in such a way that it has optional blades.
+- The cutting tool could have been made so that it has optional blades.
 The user might have been up for a machine that gives you choices regarding the shape and style of the cutting tool.